Bill Richardson: Secretary of Commerce nomination

-Allegations of corruption
+Controversies

+Monica Lewinsky

 According to his autobiography, while serving as United States Ambassador to the United Nations, Bill Richardson was asked by the White House in 1997 to interview Monica Lewinsky for a job on his staff.
 Richardson did so, and later offered her a position, which she declined.

 The American Spectator alleged that Richardson knew more about the Clinton–Lewinsky scandal than he had declared to the grand jury.

+Allegations of corruption

 In its April 2010 report, ethics watchdog group Citizens for Responsibility and Ethics in Washington named Richardson one of the 11 worst governors in the United States because of various ethics issues throughout Richardson's term as governor.
 The group accused Richardson of allowing political allies to benefit from firms connected to state investments, rewarding close associates with state positions or benefits (including providing a longtime friend and political supporter with a costly state contract), and allowing pay-to-play activity in his administration.
 They also opined that he fell short on efforts to make state government more transparent.
 In 2011, Richardson was under investigation for his role in alleged campaign-finance violations.
 A former member of Richardson's campaign claimed that, during Richardson's 2008 presidential campaign, Richardson and members of his campaign paid an unknown woman $250,000 to keep her from exposing an alleged affair they had in 2004.

 During the 2012 trial United States of America v.
 Carollo, Goldberg and Grimm, the former CDR employee Doug Goldberg testified that he was involved in giving Bill Richardson campaign contributions amounting to $100,000 in exchange for his company, CDR, being hired to handle a $400 million swap deal for the New Mexico state government.
 During his testimony, Doug Goldberg stated that he had been given an envelope containing a check for $25,000 payable to Moving America Forward, Bill Richardson's political action committee, by his boss, Stewart Wolmark, and told to deliver it to Bill Richardson at a fundraiser.
 When Goldberg handed the envelope to Richardson, he allegedly told Goldberg to "Tell the big guy [Stewart Wolmark] I'm going to hire you guys".
 Goldberg went on to testify that CDR was hired, but that he later learned that another firm was hired by Richardson to perform the actual work required and that Stewart Wolmark had given Richardson a further $75,000 in contributions.